This site is intended to pick up where the Buyout of America book leaves off.

 A Nov.
 2013 Columbia Business School study shows private equity firms, when factoring in fees and the costs of committing money years before it is spent, generate average returns (no better than the stock markets).

-Sharp Pitch Book analysis of how company acquired in largest buyout of all time, Energy Future Holdings, is facing bankruptcy and prospect of private equity still causing the Next Great Credit Crisis.
+Sharp Pitch Book analysis of how private equity may still cause the Next Great Credit Crisis.

 A RBS Citizens executive in this Sept.
 2013 video at 3:00 says private equity firms own about 25 percent of Corporate America.

-No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon as attendees.
-Besides, likely 2016 Presidential Candidate Hillary Clinton was the keynote speaker.
-Former Obama Cabinet Member Austan Goolsbee also appeared.
+No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew 2016 Democratic Presidential Candidate Hillary Clinton as the keynote speaker.

-British academics in June 2013 release convincing report showing that UK companies taken private in leveraged buyouts fare worse than their peers.
+British academics in June 2013 release convincing report showing that UK companies taken private in leveraged buyouts by private equity firms fare worse than their peers.

-This is quite a turn: Meg Whitman-led Hewlett-Packard reacting to Siver Lake Partners’ $24 billion buyout of Dell said Feb.
+Here is quite a turn: Meg Whitman-led Hewlett-Packard reacting to Siver Lake Partners’ $24 billion buyout of Dell said Feb.
 6, 2013, “Leveraged buyouts tend to leave existing customers and innovation at the curb.”
-She is a long-time friend of Republican Presidential Candidate and Bain Capital founder Mitt Romney.
+She is a long-time friend of 2012 Republican Presidential Candidate and Bain Capital founder Mitt Romney.

-A European labor leader at Davos 2013 tells CNBC’s Maria Bartiromo in a must-watch discusssion that the world is suffering from a private equity mentality.
+A European labor leader at Davos 2013 tells CNBC’s Maria Bartiromo in a must-watch discussion that the world is suffering from a private equity mentality.

 Designer Jimmy Choo’s co-founder, Tamara Mellon, in Oct.
 2013 writes a book claiming private equity firms “are the sociopaths of investment banking.”